 where we apply the local rules from \autoref{D:PolynomialAction} to $P_{\beta}(X)$ by reading the crossings in $D$ in order from bottom to top.
 Similarly, $\gr\WA(X)$ acts on $P_{\beta}(X)$ via \autoref{D:PolynomialActionGr}. \end{Lemma}

 \begin{proof} Both claims follow by what is now a standard check of the relations, such as in \cite[\S2.3]{KhLa-cat-quantum-sln-first}, with the slight caveat that solid strings might have associated ghost strings.
-For example, whenever a ghost crossing is appears in one of the relations, then so is a solid crossing.
+For example, whenever a ghost crossing appears in one of the relations then so does its solid crossing.
 Explicitly, for an appropriate choice of ghost shifts and $i,j\in I^{\beta}$, \autoref{R:BraidGSG} becomes

 Hence, the action of the two sides of this relation coincide because